Tutorials

 Optional: rounding corners

-If you do have a milling machine handy, you can use a radius router to give the edges a nice rounding.
+If you do have a milling machine at hand, you can use a radius router to give the edges a nice rounding.
 A 3mm radius router gives a subtle result.

-laser-cut wooden stool with clear milled finger joints
+laser cut wooden stool with blank milled finger joints